chop-dbhi/avocado/README.md

 A simple example of how this is useful is to look at how Django's field validation works.
 If one attempts to save an integer field with a string value, a `ValidationError` will be thrown complaining about the type.
 This prevents a downstream database type error.

 These constraints facilitate better representation of data fields by providing more context to users.
 This utlimately reduces the number of assumptions and guesswork required to understand what operations can be performed on the data.

+Structural metadata tells the user what type of data should be stored in a model field, along with what types of operations can be performed on the data.
+Structural metadata only changes when the structure of the database itself is changed.

 #### Descriptive